evanmschultz/gopostulate_dev/README.md

-# GoPostulate
+# Titmouse

 > Note: This project is currently in the very early stages of development and is not yet ready for use of any kind.

-GoPostulate is a full-stack web application framework inspired by NextJS, leveraging the power of Go and complementary technologies.
+Titmiuse is a full-stack web application framework inspired by NextJS, leveraging the power of Go and complementary technologies.
 It is designed to facilitate the rapid development of performant, Server-Side Rendered (SSR) Single Page Applications (SPA) with dynamic capabilities.

 ## Core Technologies